syseleven/grav-docs-metakube/pages/03.Tutorials/15.deploy-an-application/default.en.md

 EOF
 ```

-And then create an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource which registers it at our ingress controller and fetches a TLS certificate for it:
+And then create an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource which registers it at our ingress controller and fetches a TLS certificate for it

 ```bash
 cat <<'EOF' | kubectl apply -f -